This search is not restricted by city or ZIP Code. If you click go back and enter a ZIP Code, resources will display by distance from you.

 Cleveland, OH 44115

 The community resource directory information is up-to-date to the best of our knowledge.

 However, you should always call the provider to confirm this information and make an appointment.

 Be sure to confirm payment information with the provider, if payment is required.

-United Way 2-1-1 does not rate, recommend or endorse any agency.
+the United Way of Greater Cleveland does not rate, recommend or endorse any agency.

 We simply provide information as a public service to those in need.